junxit/us-congress-bills-115/bill.md

 - **(b)** *Clerical amendment* The table of sections at the beginning of chapter 17 of such title is amended by inserting after the item relating to section 1730A the following new item:
 - **(c)** *Report on telemedicine*
-  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives a report on the effectiveness of the use of telemedicine by the Department of Veterans Affairs.
+  - **(1)** *In general* Not later than 1 year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives a report on the effectiveness of the use of telemedicine by the Department of Veterans Affairs.
   - **(2)** *Elements* The report required by paragraph (1) shall include an assessment of the following:
     - **(A)** The satisfaction of veterans with telemedicine furnished by the Department.
     - **(B)** The satisfaction of health care providers in providing telemedicine furnished by the Department.